ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>In the past two years we doubled down on our investment in developer experience and performance — in every single release we’ve been…</blockquote>

 <h3>2.
-The Heartwarming Story Behind CSS’s New Logo and the Color That Changed the Web - <a href="https://medium.com/mikewcurtis/the-heartwarming-story-behind-csss-new-logo-and-the-color-that-changed-the-web-bb72fd8019fb" target="_blank" rel="noopener noreferrer">link</a></h3>
+Part 2: From 1 to 1M — Scaling a Full-Stack Web Application Platform to Handle 1M Daily Visitors - <a href="https://medium.com/@isaac.adams/part-2-from-1-to-1m-scaling-a-full-stack-web-application-platform-to-handle-1m-daily-visitors-24994ef1532b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The You Design System`**
+✍️ **posted by `Isaac Adams`**

-<blockquote>#rebeccapurple — A tribute to the girl who wanted a “big girl” name. ❤️</blockquote>
+<blockquote>In part two of this series, we cover how to scale a web application platform to support 1M daily visitors.</blockquote>

 <h3>3.
 This Man Controls 40% of the Internet and It’s a Problem - <a href="https://medium.com/notes-and-theories/this-man-controls-40-of-the-internet-and-its-a-problem-1b37a66e6185" target="_blank" rel="noopener noreferrer">link</a></h3>